Need the perfect Alaska Itinerary for your upcoming trip? I’ve got you covered.

 I strongly recommend renting a car if you are okay with driving for long periods of time.
 Many places that we visited required a car and it was nice to have it whenever we wanted to take detours.
 Plus, the scenery is beautiful on the road!
 We were lucky that my friend’s parents (Thanks, Dave and Shelley!) let us use their car for the entire time we were gone.
 However, renting a car at the Anchorage airport and dropping it off when you leave is ideal.
 The Anchorage airport isn’t super busy so renting a car, while not the cheapest, should be pretty simple.

-Check RentalCars.com for the best prices on rental cars and for the most updated pricing.
+For car rentals, check out RentalCars.com for the best prices the most updated pricing.

 Note: If you are driving, just remember to always be on the lookout for wildlife and look out for cars pulled over on the side of the road because they may be looking at an animal!